 A lot of unharnessed energy that could be used for good or evil.
 You literally have a Star Wars choice here – choose to use your energy for good or evil.
 If you can somehow channel your use of energy – you could potentially channel your anger and POOF – baby steps to less of a freakout.

+In fact, I recommend it!
+I started making art to help me not freak out, but all in all – it’s helped me process.
 Call me when your freakouts are manageable to thank me if you’d like but don’t blame me if it takes years to harness (we are after all, only human) Dr. Gail Brenner has some insights on this.